Oskuosteri/AT00BY10-tests/README.md

 This repository contains my testing work for the AT00BY10 JavaScript library.

 The goal of this project was to create unit tests, set up a CI pipeline using GitHub Actions, and track code coverage with Coveralls.
-Ai helped with Issues report, README and other texts

 ## What I did